securefederatedai/openfl-contrib/research/Sketching-based workflow/README.md

 # SketchFL: Federated Learning via Matrix Sketching

 Welcome to **SketchFL**, a research contribution to the OpenFL community.
-This project explores **integrating sketch-based compression into federated learning workflows**, using OpenFL's experimental Workflow API to accelerate both training and inference while reducing communication overhead.
+This project explores **integrating sketching-based compression into federated learning workflows**, using OpenFL's experimental Workflow API to accelerate both training and inference while reducing communication overhead.
 Additionally, the framework adds a basic level of privacy by obfuscating the original (high-dimensional) model updates through sketching.

 > **Note:** This document describes the SketchFL methodology and supplemental code.
 It is intended to showcase sketch-based FL research rather than serve as a standalone software package.
 Feel free to adapt the concepts and code snippets in your own experiments.